JCharante/pos365-analysis/README.md

 Use `python3 gen_report_time.py <start_hour> <end_hour> <minute_interval>` to generate reports in the /reports folder.

+This is used to create graphs that show sales bucketed into time intervals (to see when your busy hours are)

 - Example invocation: `python3 gen_report_time.py 10 21 10`

 - This will generate a report for each store.